 1891 – 1906

 After a simple logo, the Dr. Pepper trademark has a very complex one.
-It contains many small details that show the main essence of the product: its quality, safety, reliability, uniqueness, and usefulness.
+It contains many small details showing the product’s main essence: its quality, safety, reliability, uniqueness, and usefulness.
 To this end, the designers depicted a massive anvil on the emblem so the beholder would not doubt that there was iron.
 And at the top, they placed an arched inscription, “Wheat end Iron.”
 The central part is surrounded by a wreath of wheat, tied at the bottom with a thin ribbon.
 The text with the title is in a large capital font with curly serifs in the form of dots.

 1906 – 1911